This is not a paid promotion, this is Fan Affairs, and I'm probably the only 'Hamisu Breaker's fan in South-West, Nigeria.

 In the year 2020, Jaruma became the most-watched Hausa song on YouTube.
 This Hamisu Breaker's song also set a record at the peak in the history of Hausa music.

 2. So Ne

-You will definitely love ‘So Ne’, because, as real recognizes real, hearts vibrates to matters of the heart.
+You will definitely love 'So Ne', because, as real recognizes real, hearts relate well to matters of the heart.

 Bangajiba, meaning 'Not Tired', is one of Hamisu's song you won't get tired of listening to.
 It came bearing the full hausa vibe that you're familiar with, but with a new rave.
 This is my favorite Hamisu breaker's song.

 To get more update on his new songs, connect with Hamisu Breaker on Instagram via @hamisu_breaker_dorayi